LoginRadius/engineering-portal/GUIDELINES.md

 1. First of all create a directory in `blog` under `content` directory The name of the directory will be the path of your blog.
 2. Add an `index.md` file and write your blog in it.
 Any relevant images used in the blog should be placed in the same directory as `index.md`.
-3. Write the post in Markdown format, it's easy, fast, multi-platform and you can edit it in any editor like vscode has `HTML` preview.
+3. Write the post in Markdown format, it's easy, fast, multi-platform and you can edit it in any editor like vscode that has `HTML` preview.
 You can also use online tools like [Dillinger](https://dillinger.io/), where you find the sample content to understand the syntax of markdown.
-4. You can also refer this [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+4. You can also refer to this [Markdown Guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 5. The blog should have the cover image with the aspect ratio of **3:2**, we recommend using image size of **1200px x 800px** and the minimum image size can be **900px x 600px**.